 - Select a verification option, and follow the on-screen steps to complete your GBP.

-- Your GBP profile gives your business a professional and credible image, with all of your essential information conveniently available to the public, including customer reviews.
+- Your GBP profile gives your business a professional and credible image, with all your essential information conveniently available to the public, including customer reviews.
 It makes online reputation management super convenient.

 - You vastly improve your business’s local SEO ranking.